elolab/Totem/README.md

 ## Installation

-The easiest way to install Totem is to use `remotes` or `devtools` R packages.
-The `dynplot` and  `dynfeature` R packages are not available on CRAN, and it must be installed from GitHub.
+The easiest way to install Totem is to use either `remotes` or `devtools` R package with the `install_github` command.
+The `dynplot` and  `dynfeature` R packages are not available on CRAN, and they must be installed from GitHub.

 ```R
 remotes::install_github("dynverse/dynfeature")